willnode/willnode/README.md

 I mainly a web developer now.
 You can play my [Web toys](https://willnode.github.io/).
 Don't hesitate to ask me if I want to join your project.
 I will help when I have time (or your project is doing someting interesting to me).

-The second running project is [DOM Cloud](https://domcloud.co/), it's a open and free hosting service.
+The second big project is [DOM Cloud](https://domcloud.co/), it's a free web hosting service.
 Backstory because I need it most, and it hosts +10 of my own online projects, probably more later.

 Go to [my website](https://wellosoft.net/) if you're curious more about myself.